cloud-hot/marionette/README.md

 ### Bugs
 Possibly many, please create issues.
 I am sure both server and clients can be optimized a lot.
 Patches, pull requests, suggestions and issues are most welcome.

+## Known Bugs

+  - [ ] Memory Leak if client misbehaves (ie, close the connection before reading the data)

 ### Author